zulip/zulip/docs/contributing/gsoc-ideas.md

   has a bunch of good starter issues to demonstrate your skills if you're interested in this area.
 Expert: Eeshan Garg.

-- Build a meta-integration that converts the Slack incoming webhook API to post messages into Zulip.
+- Extend Zulip's meta-integration that converts the Slack incoming webhook API to post messages into Zulip.
 Zulip has several dozen native integrations (https://zulip.com/integrations/), but Slack has a ton more.
 We should build an interface to make all of Slack’s